 November is the month of the olive harvest, when farmers spread their huge nets at the base of the olive trees and pick their precious fruits.
 Picked olives are immediately taken to the frantoio (olive mill) for pressing and the result is one of Tuscany’s most prized products.
 The new olive oil is intense, green and spicy.

 Various events are dedicated in November to the new olive oil, from tastings to visits to the mills.
-See the ones in Montemurlo, near Prato, on 17th November 2019, or San Quirico d’Orcia (6th – 8th December 2019) and Trequanda (20th October 2019) in the province of Siena.
+See the ones in Montemurlo, near Prato (usually on the 3rd Sunday in November), or San Quirico d’Orcia (beginning of December) and Trequanda (usually end of October) in the province of Siena.

 Every year, Reggello near Florence hosts an important olive oil festival the first weekend of November.